breenstorm/docker_camera-ringbuffer/README.md

 - GIFSKIPFRAMES: add each Nth frame when creating gif animation (default: 1)

 API endpoints:
-- /frame.json       : last registered frame in json encoded in base64
+- /frame.json       : last registered frame as json with image encoded in base64
-- /frame[N].json    : N registered frames ago in json encoded in base64
+- /frame[N].json    : N registered frames ago as json with image encoded in base64
 - /frame<.bin>      : last registered frame as binary image
 - /frame[N]<.bin>   : N registered frames ago as binary image
-- /frames           : json reply with all frames in base64 including timestamp and content-type
+- /frames           : json reply with all frames including timestamp and content-type with images encoded in base64
-- /animation<.json> : json reply with rendered gif of all frames in base64
+- /animation<.json> : json reply with rendered gif of all frames with image encoded in base64
 - /animation.gif    : rendered gif of all frames as binary image